jordanmw08/CSC112-Lab1/README.md

 to show me that you can still craft loops, branches, and get around in a UNIX system.

-Do the work for this lab in your CSC112 project in your Labs/Lab1 folder.

 Good luck, and enjoy\!

 ## Getting Started with git